suryabulusu/ensime.github.io/lsp-wg.md

 Testing was the focus for me and Rory when we took over from Aemon.
-The biggest code quality weakness of ENSIME is its lack of unit tests, which we can attribute to the use of akka and =Future=, which do not lend themselves to unit testing.
+The biggest code quality weakness of ENSIME is its lack of unit tests, which we can attribute to the use of akka and `Future`, which do not lend themselves to unit testing.

-If I had time to rewrite ensime, I would use higher kinded types to abstract all the interfaces over an =F[_]= such that unit tests could be entirely pure and predictable, and fast.
+If I had time to rewrite ensime, I would use higher kinded types to abstract all the interfaces over an `F[_]` such that unit tests could be entirely pure and predictable, and fast.

 However, we're in the situation where we need large integration tests on user